 APPF tapped into this market, and it’s doing very well with its line of products.
 APPF stock is up almost 70% in the past year and is up 63% year to date.

 DSW (NYSE:DSW) is a pretty familiar name to most consumers.
 It is one of the largest shoe stores in the U.S., with over 500 locations across the country.

 As the big-box department stores started their demise, companies like DSW saw an opportunity to move into a specific niche that was no longer being served well by department stores.

 But remember, this is a discount shoe retailer, not a tech firm.
-It has performed well, up 19% in the past 12 months, and it delivers a very respectable 3.9% dividend.
+It hasn’y had a great year, down 8% in the last 12 months, but it delivers a very respectable 4.6% dividend.
 As a total return play, this is a great long-term buy.